Eastern Intercollegiate Wrestling Association

 The Eastern Intercollegiate Wrestling Association (EIWA) is an NCAA Division I collegiate wrestling conference.
 It held its first championship tournament in 1905, making it the oldest wrestling conference in the NCAA.
 The EIWA's charter members were Columbia, Penn, Princeton, and Yale.
-Thirty-two different schools have been members of the EIWA during its history, all schools from the Eastern United States.
-Its current members are schools in the Northeast whose main conferences do not sponsor wrestling, including the Patriot League, America East Conference, Northeast Conference, and Colonial Athletic Association, as well as all of the Ivy League schools that sponsor wrestling.
-Franklin & Marshall is the only Division III school that competes in Division I wrestling.
+Thirty-three different schools have been members of the EIWA during its history, all schools from the Eastern United States.
+Its current members are schools in the Northeast whose main conferences do not sponsor wrestling, including the Patriot League, America East Conference, Northeast Conference, Mid-Eastern Athletic Conference, and Coastal Athletic Association.
+Franklin & Marshall College is the only Division III school that competes in Division I wrestling.

 Current members

-The EIWA currently has 17 members:
+The EIWA currently has 12 members: